It was uninviting from the outside, but the conversion inside was amazing and made an ideal gallery space.

-From the outside, it appears as a huge mass of a building constructed using granite blocks, with iron gates and black iron bars on the windows as one would see in a prison — austere, set back from the road, with not a tree or a blade of grass to break the seriousness of what it represents.
+It is massive, constructed using granite blocks, with iron gates and black iron bars on the windows as one would see in a prison — austere, set back from the road, with not a tree or a blade of grass to break the seriousness of what it represented.

 A sign on the exterior reads: “Centro Portugues de Fotografia” (Portuguese Center of Photography).